silinternational/scheduled-codeship-build/README.md

 ### AWS Serverless User

-1. Use the Terraform CLI to taint the old access key
+1. Use the Terraform CLI to taint the old access key: `terraform taint module.serverless-user.aws_iam_access_key.serverless`
 2. Run a new plan on Terraform Cloud
 3. Review and apply the new plan if it is correct
-4. Copy the new key and secret from the Terraform output into 1Password.
+4. Copy the new key and secret from the Terraform state and paste into 1Password.
 (Reference the codeship-services.yml file for the name of the vault and item to use.)

 ### Codeship